 Unfortunately, it's not always possible to get an all-in-one pesticide that does everything mentioned.
 Therefore, one should know the limitations of the product and choose a pesticide that controls the specific pest in question.
 Afterward, it's all about combining the product with other products and using best practices to create a turfgrass management program.

 It's important to know the most common pests before creating a turfgrass pest management program.
 The three common types are weeds, insects and diseases.
 Each pest affects the landscape in different ways and causes widespread damage if it's not contained, controlled and eliminated.

-Weeds are by far the number one cause of unhealthy turfgrass throughout the country, especially in the western states like Colorado and Wyoming.
+Weeds are by far the number one cause of unhealthy turfgrass throughout the country.
 Therefore, the go-to product for killing and controlling weeds in turfgrass and ornamental gardens is an herbicide.
 Herbicides are separated into two classifications: systemic and contact.
 Both provide effective weed control but have two different methods of action:

 Herbicides are also separated into two categories: pre-emergent and postemergent.
 They should be used during a specific time in a weed's life cycle in order to work effectively.

 A pre-emergent herbicide must be applied to the soil before the weeds emerge or the seeds germinate.
 If it's applied after the fact, it will fail to eliminate the weeds.
 Once it's applied, the herbicide is taken in by the roots and systemically moved throughout the plant.
 Timing is everything with these herbicides.
 Therefore, it's important to know when the target weeds will germinate and emerge from the soil.
 Applying a pre-emergent herbicide several weeks prior to weed emergence provides the most successful control.